 Photographs show that by 1915 two second floor front windows, previously blocked, had been opened and the louvered shutters to all the windows had been removed.
 The rendered front boundary wall set with iron railings from Morris’s time, has been replaced with a modern brick wall.
 The rear elevation has also been greatly altered.
 When Morris resided at the house, the left hand bay was plain brick work with a six pane sash window to light the staircase behind.

 In 1916 George Anderson, a lawyer then residing at the house, employed the architect Philip E Pilditch to carry out a programme of improvements.
 His most conspicuous addition being the staircase compartment whose external wall was brought forward and faced with mock Tudor timber.
-At this time the Coach House and stable block was also altered by being extended.
+At this time the Coach House and stable block was also extended.

 However, in 1960 Kelmscott House was added to the statutory list of buildings of special architectural or historical importance and listed Grade II.
-This listing was upgraded to Grade II* in 1969.
+It was upgraded to Grade II* in 1969.
 It is situated within the Mall Conservation Area, together with the whole section of river frontage, designated in 1971.

 A Working Museum with Living History